MicrosoftDocs/defender-docs/defender-endpoint/configure-proxy-internet.md

 | Configure connected user experiences and telemetry | `HKLM\Software\Policies\Microsoft\Windows\DataCollection` | `TelemetryProxyServer` | ```servername:port or ip:port``` <br> <br> For example: ```10.0.0.6:8080``` (REG_SZ) |

 > [!NOTE]
-> If you are using 'TelemetryProxyServer' setting on devices that are otherwise **completely offline**, meaning the operating system is unable to connect for the online certificate revocation list or Windows Update, then it is required to add the additional registry setting `PreferStaticProxyForHttpRequest` with a value of `1`.
+> If you are using `TelemetryProxyServer` setting on devices that are otherwise completely offline, meaning the operating system is unable to connect for the online certificate revocation list or Windows Update, then you must add the additional registry setting `PreferStaticProxyForHttpRequest` with a value of `1`.
 >
 > Parent registry path location for `PreferStaticProxyForHttpRequest` is `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection`.
 >